Feedback

 1-29: Board Self-Evaluation Instrument – Procedures

-• The Board self-evaluation instrument is to be completed by each individual board member and submitted to the Board Chair no later than the last regular board meeting in May.
+• The Board Self-Evaluation instrument is to be completed by each individual Board Member and submitted to the Board Chair no later than June 30.

-• The Board Chair shall request desired evidence of Board performance from the President and/or the Board’s staff secretary and summarize as appropriate for Board review.
+• The Board Chair shall request desired evidence of Board performance from the President and/or the Executive Assistant to the Board and summarize as appropriate for Board review.

 1 In general, Board meetings are conducted in an orderly, efficient manner that allows for sufficient discussion.